intel/QAT_Engine/README.md

 `./config`.

 Note: It is not recommended to install the accelerated version of OpenSSL\* as your default system library.
-If you do you may find that acceleration is used unexpectedly by other applications on the system resulting in undesired/unsupported behaviour.
+If you do, you may find that acceleration is used unexpectedly by other applications on the system resulting in undesired/unsupported behaviour.
 The `--prefix` can be used with the `./config` command to specify the location that `make install` will copy files to.
 Please